romkatv/dotfiles-public/README.md

 - Click *Start > Ubuntu*.
 - Pin *Ubuntu* to taskbar.
+- Position and resize the window to your liking.
 - Open *Properties* in the menu of *Ubuntu* and make the following changes:
   - Tab *Options*:
     - Check *Quick Edit Mode*, *Use Ctrl+Shift+C/V as Copy/Paste*, *Enable line wrapping selection* and *Extended text selection keys*.